hoangduytran/blender-manual/manual/grease_pencil/animation/introduction.rst

 #.
 In the 3D Viewport draw a ball on the upper left corner with the Draw Tool (extreme).
 #.
 Move to frame 12 and draw a squashed ball in the bottom center (breakdown).
 #.
 Move to frame 24 and draw a ball in the top right corner of the 3D Viewport (extreme).
 #.
-Keep drawing all the inbetween frames you want using the onion skinning ghost as a reference.
+Keep drawing all the in-between frames you want using the onion skinning ghost as a reference.

 To test the animation, press :kbd:`Spacebar` to play.